Fan Wu: Career

 Fan worked as a web editor and market research analyst at Yahoo! in Silicon Valley for ten years.
 She began to write in 2002, while working full time.
 She currently resides in northern California.

 Fan writes about China and Chinese immigrants living in the US, with a particular focus on women's life, identity, and multicultural issues.
 Her writing is populated with characters who are travelers, both physically and psychologically.
 Her debut novel, February Flowers (Simon & Schuster), tells the story of college campus life in China.
 The book is her first attempt in writing creatively in English, and has been translated into eight languages.
 She has translated the book herself into Chinese for its publication in China.

 Her second novel, Beautiful as Yesterday (Simon & Schuster), centers around two sisters who were born and brought up in China but now reside in the United States.
 It's praised by Amy Tan as a story "with intelligence, insight, and heart."

 She also writes short stories and her writing has appeared in Granta, The Missouri Review, Asia Literary Review, Ploughshares and other leading publications.
 Her short story has been anthologized, translated and nominated for Pushcart Prize.
 She is currently working on her fourth novel and a short story collection.

 Besides writing fiction, she has reviewed books for San Francisco Chronicle.

-Her latest novel, Souls Behind Behind, a wartime story set in China and France, is forthcoming in both Chinese and English.
+Her latest novel, The Souls Left Behind, a wartime story set in China and France, is forthcoming in both Chinese and English.